YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Namespace/README.md

 ## Namespace

 ### Why using namespace?
-- namespaces used to organize its many classes.
+- Namespaces used to organize its many classes.
+- Namespace also solves the problem of naming conflict.
-- declaring your own namespaces can help you **control the scope of class and method** names in larger programming projects.
+- Declaring your own namespaces can help you **control the scope of class and method** names in larger programming projects.
-- similar to **"Package"** in java
+- Similar to **"Package"** in java

 ### Namespaces have the following properties: